From Stage to Studio: Where Creative Worlds Collide

 My introduction to dada-days was actually because of a funny coincidence.
 I met Lisa because her office is literally right under my apartment.
 I sent in a job application for a dada-days position with my photo on it.
 I was so worried Lisa would see me passing by her office multiple times a day, I introduced myself before things got weird (haha).
 Instead of calling the police, she hired me and I’ve been behind the scenes, managing our artists, establishing relationships with strategic partners, taking care of our customers, making content, and writing workshop concepts for dada-days ever since.

-What do you hope to share through your workshop?
+What do you hope to share through your workshops?
 What do you hope students take away?

-I used to love to crochet and knit with my grandma.
-She was always gifting her grandkids things she made by hand and I think this gesture is something really important to pass down.
-There’s so much love imbued in the things we take the time to handmake, whether it’s for ourselves or someone we care for.
-Every stitch becomes a letter in this sort of poetic gesture that silently says, “I care for you and I want you to have this”.
-So I’ve kept this craft close to my heart and it’s my passion to share it with other people who might continue to use it in a similar way.
+In this vein, I think spreading creativity is a really special way of creating that feeling of home.
+There’s so much love imbued in the things we take the time to hand-make, whether it’s for ourselves or someone we care for.
+Every stitch or droplet of wax becomes a kind of poetic gesture that quietly says, “I care for you and I want you to have this.”
+So I’ve kept these crafts close to my heart, and it’s my passion to share them with others who might continue to use them in the same way.

 You refer to yourself as a multimedia artist.
-How does this influence your approach to crochet?
+How does this influence your approach to crochet and jewellery?

 It’s very hard for me to stay still creatively and I’ve accepted and embraced that.
-I went to college for film, I grew up dancing, I interned at a pottery and photo studio, I crochet and paint in my free time, and since working with dada-days, I’ve taken up analog photography and writing.
+I went to college for film, I grew up dancing, I interned at a pottery and photo studio, I crochet and make jewellery in my free time, and since working with dada-days, I’ve taken up analog photography.
 I’m definitely a creative floater and all the things I love naturally overlap.
-My approach to crochet comes from accepting that I’m not just one thing as a creative person, but an eclectic celebration of how they all somehow fit together.
+My approach to both crochet and jewellery comes from accepting that I’m not just one thing as a creative person, but an eclectic celebration of how they all somehow fit together.

-I love crochet because it’s such a malleable canvas to try new ideas.
-You get to play with texture, size, colour, pattern….
-Going to the yarn shop is like going into a candy store because the possibilities are endless.
-I think many people see crochet as something old fashioned that requires an instruction manual, but once you learn the basic stitches, you can quickly start creating things from your imagination and that’s exciting to me.
+I love both crafts because they offer such malleable canvases to try new ideas.
+You get to play with texture, size, pattern….
+Going to the local yarn or jewellery shop is like going into a candy store because the possibilities are endless.
+I think many people see crochet and silver jewellery making as crafts that require an instruction manual, but once you learn the basic techniques, you can quickly start creating things from your imagination and that’s exciting to me.

 As a creative person, what does Mallorca offer you that you can’t find anywhere else?